molawson/dotfiles/README.md

 After installing, open a new terminal window to see the effects.

-Feel free to customize the .bashrc file to match your preference.
+Feel free to customize the .zshrc file to match your preference.

 For more info on installing the vim plugins and other pieces related to these dot files, take a look at [this gist](https://gist.github.com/2402229) that I use when setting up a new machine.